magicalbrad/thundertixGA4/index.md

 I decided to consider the show to be the item.
 The ticket type isbeing used as the item variant--though that field doesn't apper to be exposed n Google Analytics in any meangful way.
 I am ignoring the performance date and time for the sake of ecommerce tracking.

 Given that each action tracked requires manual setup and may require ongoing maintenence to keep working, I am minimizing the events I track.
 Purchase is obviously the critical event.
 I'm also tracking item views.
 (I'm also trigering an add_payment_info event.
-I don't care about this event per se, but I need to fire an event at that point to have the necessary information for ecommerce to work.)
+I don't care about this event per se, but I need to fire an event at that point to gather the necessary data for ecommerce to work.)

 I am considering the page where ticket quantities are selected, "/orders/new?performance_id=XXXXXXXX," to be the "item page."
 This is the first page in the purchasing flow that displays a price.